 Nearly every need-based financial aid award at St. Olaf includes student loans.
 Because we believe a college education is an investment in a student’s future, he or she should be willing to take on a reasonable amount of debt to assist with this investment.
 St. Olaf’s Financial Aid Office will review your eligibility for all types of aid including loans and offer you the most attractive loan programs available based on your financial need and the program funds available.
 Loans are the last type of aid for which you are considered (after grants, scholarships, and student employment).
 They are considered self-help financial aid because you must repay the money you borrow.

-There are four main types of educational loans:
+There are three main types of educational loans:

 - Federal Direct Student Loans